 Whether voting in person or by mail, get prepared to cast your ballot now.

 For example, if the elevated stage of a school auditorium is used as a polling place, there must be a ramp to the stage, and there should be signage and/or a poll worker directing a voter in a wheelchair to that ramp if it is not in plain view.
 Also, the voting booth height must be adjusted to meet the needs of wheelchair users.
 In Georgia, accommodations include things like headsets so voters can hear choices read to them, and large controls for people with limited mobility.

-If at any time you feel that you have faced barriers in voting, including registering to vote, casting a ballot or accessing a polling place, because of your disability, you can contact your state election officials (typically your Secretary of State’s office) or you can file an ADA complaint here.
+If at any time you feel that you have faced barriers in voting, including registering to vote, casting a ballot, or accessing a polling place, because of your disability, you can contact your state election officials (typically your Secretary of State’s office) or you can file an ADA complaint here.

 If you choose to vote by mail, time is of the essence.
 It is important to start this process as soon as possible to ensure your request is processed in time.
-Nearly every state has unique election laws that dictate their election processes, including how people register to vote, how they vote by mail (absentee ballot) and the timeline for each.
+Nearly every state has unique election laws that dictate their election processes, including how people register to vote, how they vote by mail (absentee ballot), and the timeline for each.

 The easiest way to check your voting status and request a mail-in ballot is to utilize TurboVote.org, which connects you to your state’s election website and simplifies the steps required to register and request a ballot.
 While you can always go directly to your state’s election website, TurboVote.org can help streamline the process.